uo294319/MyNotes/UNIOVI/3S2_IntSys/data/Regression.md

 4. For that we define a cost function $J(\theta)$.
 There are many but we use the least-squares.

 $$J(\theta) = \frac{1}{2}\sum_{i=1}^n(h_\theta(x_i) - y_i)^2$$
-## Algorithm
+## Gradient Descent
-It is not usually possible to adjust
+Algorithm to obtain